ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 | `c16` | `char16_t` | UTF-16 |
 | `c32` | `char32_t` | UTF-32 |

 The optional encoding suffix is for the left-hand-side (from, `X`) encoding first, before the right-hand side (to, `Y`) encoding.
-If the encoding is the default, then it can be left off.
+If the encoding is the default associated encoding, then it can be left off.
 If it may be ambiguous which tag is referring to which optional encoding suffix, both encoding suffixes are provided.
-The reason we do not use `mb` or `wc` is because those prefixes are tainted forever by API and ABI constraints in the C standard to refer to "bullshit multibyte encoding limited by a maximum output of `MB_MAX_LEN`", and "can only ever output 1 value and is insufficient even if it is picked to be UTF-32", respectively.
-The new name "mc" stands for "multi character", and "mwc" stands for — you guessed it — "multi wide character", to make it explicitly clear there's multiple values that will be going into and coming out of these functions.
+The reason we do not use `mb` or `wc` (like pre-existing C functions) is because those prefixes are tainted forever by API and ABI constraints in the C standard to refer to "bullshit multibyte encoding limited by a maximum output of `MB_MAX_LEN`", and "can only ever output 1 value and is insufficient even if it is picked to be UTF-32", respectively.
+The new name "`mc`" stands for "multi character", and "`mwc`" stands for — you guessed it — "multi wide character", to make it explicitly clear there's multiple values that will be going into and coming out of these functions.

 This means that if we want to convert from UTF-8 to UTF-16, bulk, the function to call is `cnc_c8snrtoc16sn(…)`.
 Similarly, converting from the Wide Execution Encoding to UTF-32 (non-bulk) would be `cnc_mwcnrtoc32n(…)`.
 There is, however, a caveat: at times, you may not be able to differentiate solely based on the encodings present, rather than the character type.
 In those cases, particularly for legacy encodings, the naming scheme is extended by adding an additional suffix directly specifying the encoding of one or both of the ends of the conversion.
 For example, a function that deliberate encodings from [Punycode](https://en.wikipedia.org/wiki/Punycode) ([RFC](https://www.rfc-editor.org/rfc/rfc3492.txt)) to UTF-32 (non-bulk) would be spelled `cnc_mcnrtoc32n_punycode(…)` and use `char` for `CharX` and `char32_t` for `CharY`.
 A function to convert specifically from SHIFT-JIS to EUC-JP (in bulk) would be spelled `cnc_mcsnrtomcsn_shift_jis_euc_jp(…)` and use `char` for both `CharX` and `CharY`.
 Furthermore, since people like to use `char` for UTF-8 despite [associated troubles with `char`'s signedness](/ever-closer-c23-improvements#isspace-u8-%F0%9F%92%A3-0), a function converting from UTF-8 to UTF-16 in this style would be `cnc_mcsnrtoc16sn_utf8(…)`.
 The function that converts the execution encoding to `char`-based UTF-8 is `cnc_mcsnrtomcsn_exec_utf8(…)`.